aws/aperf/README.md

 `-p, --period` period (how long you want the data collection to run, default is 10s)

-`-r, --run-name` run name (name of the run for organization purposes, creates directory of the same name, default of APerf_timestamp)
+`-r, --run-name` run name (name of the run for organization purposes, creates directory of the same name, default of aperf_[timestamp])

 `./aperf-visualizer -h`